 Hoteliers should also realize they are not alone in their search for talent across the industry.
 The American Hotel & Lodging Association and Hospitality Technology Next Generation are both hosting job boards to connect ambitious workers with hotels.
 In addition, the AHLA is helping get the word out about another potential COVID-19 relief package currently being debated by Congress.
 Hoteliers are urged to visit www.ahla.com/hotelsact and follow the available information to contact their local representatives regarding COVID relief.

 Many hotels have renewed their interest in technology amid COVID, but technology exists as a tool to help run a hotel, not a replacement for top talent.
 The future of the hotel industry lies with the next generation of workers and how well hotels can acquire skilled team members for every corner of their property.
 Now is the time to acquire and cultivate key talent before the cost of acquiring new employees rises precipitously.

 David BergerMore from David Berger

 Volara is THE provider of custom voice-based solutions for the hospitality industry.
+It"s the only provider of voice-based solutions to the hospitality industry with the Alexa for Business Service Delivery Designation from Amazon.
+Volara is also a launch partner of Alexa for Hospitality, Google"s Hotel Solution, and Google Assistant Interpreter Mode.
 Volara's proprietary software creates a hotel business tool atop the leading smart speakers and natural language processing platforms.
-Volara's proven best practices ensure high utilization rates and an optimal guest experience that creates personal and remarkable engagement with brands.
-More than 10 million people have used voiced-based solutions powered by Volara.
-To learn more about Volara, visit:www.volara.io.
+Volara's proven best practices ensure high utilisation rates and an optimal guest experience that creates personal and remarkable engagement with brands.
+Volara is the largest manager of Alexa and Google Assistant solutions in the enterprise today and over 20 million people have used voiced-based solutions powered by Volara.
+To learn more about Volara, visit https://volara.io.